jlylekim/UndersmoothedUnfolding/_sources/overview.rst.txt

 ``UndersmoothedUnfolding`` is a software for unfolding in high energy physics with focus on optimal *uncertainty quantification*.
-Most existing unfolding softwares only provide method for optimal point estimation, which can suffer significant undercoverage and thus might not be suitable statistical inference and uncertainty quantification, as demonstrated in Kuusela (2016) [1]_.
+Most existing unfolding softwares only provide method for optimal point estimation; however, as as demonstrated in Kuusela (2016) [1]_, confidence intervals formed from point estimates can suffer significant undercoverage, and thus might not be suitable statistical inference and uncertainty quantification.

-On the contrary, this software provides a function for choosing the regularization strength so that the estimated confidence intervals have nearly nominal coverage.

-``UndersmoothedUnfolding`` is a ``ROOT`` [3]_ implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_.
+``UndersmoothedUnfolding`` is a ``ROOT`` [3]_ implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_, which aims at choosing the regularization strength so that the estimated confidence intervals have nearly nominal coverage.

 It is extended from the de facto unfolding library, ``TUnfold`` [2]_, which comes with ``ROOT`` [3]_.

 ------------------
 What is unfolding?